|

 1 (A)

-those of additional mechanisms, must meet the requirements
+of additional mechanisms, must meet the requirements of the office

 1 (B)

-surfaces smoothed down.
-Screw heads have to be polished,
+smoothed down.
+Screw heads have to be polished, with their slots

 2

-with ruby jewels having polished holes.
-On the bridge
+ruby jewels having polished holes.
+On the bridge side, the jewels

 3

-plate with a stud having a rounded collar and cap.
-Mobile
+stud having a rounded collar and cap.
+Mobile studs are allowed.

 4

-except in extra-thin calibers where the holding system
+in extra-thin calibers where the holding system is not required.

 5